-Bigfoot Blamed For Idaho Crash– The Internet Says It Could Be Hillary Clinton
+Bigfoot Blamed For Idaho Crash — The Internet Says It Could Be Hillary Clinton

 Bigfoot Sightings: Cameras In Utah And Michigan Appear To Have Caught The Creature On Film, Is It Real?
 [Video]

-[Featured Image by Joe Scarnici/Getty Images for Hulu)
+[Featured Image by Joe Scarnici/Getty Images for Hulu]